Knock down rebuild: ex-govie to spacious family home

-Fifteen years ago, James and Karen moved into a typical Canberran ex-govie on a generous corner block in the Northern suburb of Watson.
-Since then, they’ve been raising their two children, Alex (13) and Luke (10) and had well and truly grown out of the old house.
+Fifteen years ago, James and Karen moved into a typical Canberran ex-govie on a generous corner block in Watson.
+Since then their two children, Alex (13) and Luke (10), have well and truly grown out of the old house.

-In addition to these issues, the house was very inefficient with regards to energy usage, something that he and Karen were especially keen to address with their new build.
+The house was also very inefficient with regards to energy usage.
+This is something James and Karen were especially keen to address with their new knock down rebuild.

-As time passed, and their kids continued growing up, James and Karen considered various renovations and extensions, but ultimately decided that these would be band-aid solutions.
-No matter which way they extended, the underlying energy inefficiency and house placement wouldn’t be improved.
-Instead, they saved and waited until they were able to complete a full knockdown rebuild, a dream that began to be realised at the start of 2018.
+As time passed and the kids continued to grow, James and Karen considered various renovations and extensions.
+Ultimately it was decided that these would be band-aid solutions.
+No matter which way they extended, underlying energy inefficiency and house placement couldn’t be improved.
+Instead, they saved and waited until they were able to complete a full knock down rebuild.
+A dream that began to be realised at the start of 2018.

-‘We came across Homes by Howe through a friend that had used Brendan for their rebuild.
+‘We came across Homes by Howe through a friend that had used Brendan for their knock down rebuild.
 We then met for a chat in the backyard and went from there.’

-While Brendan’s quote wasn’t the cheapest that James and Karen sought, they felt that he was the most engaged and invested in their future home.
+While Brendan’s quote wasn’t the cheapest, they felt that he was the most engaged and invested in their future home.

-‘I remember the design consisting of lots of circles,’ James recalls of the initial sketches.
+‘’I remember the design consisting of lots of circles” James recalls of the initial sketches.
 These circles then translated into different zones of the house within the final design of thier knock down rebuild.

-For James and Karen, the living area is the spine of the house, and this is clear as soon as you set foot into the spacious and light-filled living space.
-Either side of the central spine are separate retreats for both parents and kids alike.
+For James and Karen, the living area is the spine of the house.
+This is clear as soon as you set foot into the spacious and light-filled living space.
+On each side of the central spine are separate retreats for both parents and kids.

-The teenager’s retreat consists of the two boys’ bedrooms, a separate lounge, complete with video gaming, computers and keyboards.
-Importantly the boys have their own bathroom and access to the backyard, all cleanly tucked away within sight, but smartly distanced from the main living area.
+The teenager’s retreat consists of the two boys’ bedrooms and a separate lounge.
+Importantly the boys have their own bathroom and access to the backyard.
+This is all cleanly tucked away within sight, but distanced from the main living area.

-Across the spine from the kids, James and Karen have their room, complete with spacious dressing room and en-suite bathroom.
-There’s also a spare bedroom/office for James to work from home, although he finds himself working from the beautiful dining table most of the time.
+Across the from the kids, James and Karen have their room, complete with spacious dressing room and en-suite bathroom.
+There’s also a spare bedroom/office for James to work from home.
+Although he finds himself working from the beautiful dining table most of the time.

-For James and Karen, their new home hasn’t just been a change in layout and space, but a change in lifestyle.
+For James and Karen, their new knock down rebuild hasn’t just been a change in layout and space, but a change in lifestyle.

-With the ‘noisy’ boys now retreating to their own space, James and Karen are able to comfortably occupy the central living area, without needing to break off into separate areas in search of personal space and quiet.
+With the ‘noisy’ boys now retreating to their own space, James and Karen are able to comfortably occupy the central living area.
+Without feeling the need to break off into separate areas in search of personal space and quiet.

-With the greater sense of calm and space, they also find they’re entertaining more, and finding it more civilised and less chaotic than it had been in the old place.
-The al fresco space has been particularly instrumental in this change, allowing greater space for movement and different combinations of friends and kids.
+With the greater sense of calm and space, they also find they’re entertaining more.
+Which has been more civilised and less chaotic than it had been in the old place.
+The alfresco space has been particularly instrumental in this change.
+Allowing greater space for movement and different combinations of friends and kids.

 As a tech guy, there’s a couple of features that you probably wouldn’t notice entering James’ home.
 But these are some of the features he’s particularly happy about.
 Using smart technology and building techniques, the new house uses far less power, but remains more comfortable in summer and winter.
 There’s more appliances in the kitchen, one of James’ favourite spaces.
 But you wouldn’t notice them as they’re integrated into the cabinetry or neatly tucked away in a generous butlers pantry.